Remington Nevin, MD, MPH, DrPH

 Journal of Parasitology Research 2015:260106

 In military settings where mefloquine remains available, policies governing prescribing should reflect risk-benefit decision-making informed by the drug’s perceived benefits and by consideration both of the risks identified in the drug’s labeling and of specific military risks associated with its use.
 In this review, these risks are identified and recommendations are made for the rational prescribing of the drug in light of current evidence.
-Consideration of the issues in this review may aid militaries in formulating rational policies for the safer use of the drug, or may serve to motivate further prohibitions on the use of mefloquine in line with those already in place in a growing number of military settings.
+Considerations in this review may aid militaries in formulating rational policies for the safer use of the drug, or may serve to motivate further prohibitions on the use of mefloquine in line with those already in place in a growing number of military settings.

 Unexpected pharmacological and toxicological effects of tafenoquine